bigLucas/rate-limiter-example/README.md

 This project is a back-end API with an example of rate limiter implemented using NestJS.

+The implementation was based on this Redis article: https://developer.redis.com/develop/dotnet/aspnetcore/rate-limiting/sliding-window/

 ## **Tools used**
 ### Node
 - Installation guide: https://nodejs.org/en/download/package-manager/